-What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?
+What Is A Seller’s Pre-Inspection And Should You Get One?

 What Is A Seller’s Pre-Inspection?

-If you’re looking to sell your house, you may want to get ahead of the buyer’s home inspection by getting your home inspected before you list it.
-A pre-listing inspection will reveal any potential problems and alert you to any necessary repairs needed.
+If you’re looking to sell your house, you may want to get ahead of the buyer’s home inspection by having your home inspected before you list it.
+A pre-inspection, often called a pre-listing inspection, can reveal any potential problems with the property and alert you to any necessary home repairs.

-Once the inspection is complete, you can include the report in your home listing to make it stand out to potential buyers.
+Once the inspection is complete, you can include the report in your home listing to help your home stand out to potential buyers.
 However, you may also have to disclose potentially harmful or unfavorable findings.

 How Does A Pre-Listing Home Inspection Work?

-Whether you get your home pre-inspected or the buyer requests an inspection, it will be completed by a home inspector.
-The biggest difference is that you’ll pay for the pre-inspection, whereas the buyer would pay for an inspection.
+Whether you get your home pre-inspected or the buyer requests an inspection, it will be carried out by a professional home inspector.
+The key distinction between the seller’s and buyer’s inspection is that the seller covers the cost of the pre-listing inspection.
+Typically, the buyer pays for their inspection once their offer is accepted on a house.

-During the pre-inspection, the inspector will check on the home's condition.
-That person will examine the home’s systems and look for signs of deterioration.
-The inspector will look at critical elements of the house, including:
+During the pre-inspection, the home inspector performs a thorough evaluation of the home's condition.
+They examine the home’s systems and look for signs of deterioration.
+The inspector also looks at critical elements of the house, including:

 - The structure, foundation and framing